Reporter says Charles Barkley told her, 'I don’t hit women but if I did I would hit you'

 Barkley's agent did not immediately respond to an after-hours email from Fox News.
 It was unclear where the alleged exchange took place.

 Several Twitter users voiced their support for McCammond.
 A few users said they’d need to hear more proof before they decided to “cancel” Barkley.
 Other users said they were not surprised by the claim, citing past reported comments that were criticized.

 “Not his first comment in that vein either,” user Daniel Kelly also said, citing a 1990 story in the Los Angeles Times.

-According to a 1990 story in the Los Angeles Times, Barkley, who was the star forward of the Philadelphia 76ers at the time, apologized after receiving backlash from battered women’s groups for post-game comments that some said made light of domestic abuse.
+According to the decades-old story, Barkley, who was the star forward of the Philadelphia 76ers at the time, apologized after receiving backlash from battered women’s groups for post-game comments that some said made light of domestic abuse.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM